 Suzanne is a pharmaceuticals sales representative.
 She represents her drug company at the local level, introducing physicians and hospitals to the products her employer makes.

-Suzanne is thirty-two years old.
-She has been married eighteen months.
-She and her husband are looking forward to starting a family.
-For Suzanne and her husband Troy, life is full of potential for growth and success.
+When Suzanne was thirty-two years old, she had been married eighteen months.
+She and her husband were looking forward to starting a family.
+For Suzanne and her husband Troy, life was full of potential for growth and success.

-One summer afternoon, Suzanne is about to visit a local hospital’s Chief of Surgery to deliver samples of a revolutionary new surgical soap that will help eliminate the chapped raw skin from which many surgeons suffer.
-She is waiting at the intersection that leads into the hospital parking lot.
-She intends to make a right-hand turn and is in the appropriate lane.
+One summer afternoon, Suzanne was about to visit a local hospital’s Chief of Surgery to deliver samples of a revolutionary new surgical soap that helps eliminate the chapped raw skin from which many surgeons suffer.
+She was waiting at the intersection that leads into the hospital parking lot.
+Intending to make a right-hand turn, she was in the appropriate lane.

-In the lane to her left, the driver of an approaching hospital linen delivery truck realizes late that he is also supposed to turn at this intersection.
-He is new, nervous, and this is his first delivery to this particular hospital.
-The truck crosses Suzanne’s lane and crashes into the driver’s side of her vehicle smashing in the driver’s door and leaving Suzanne injured from the impact with her left side badly cut and torn by jagged edges of the door.
+In the lane to her left, the driver of an approaching hospital linen delivery truck realized late that he was also supposed to turn at this intersection.
+He was new, nervous, and this was his first delivery to this hospital.
+The truck crossed Suzanne’s lane and crashed into the driver’s side of her vehicle, smashing in the driver’s door and leaving Suzanne injured from the impact, with her left side badly cut and torn by jagged edges of the door.

-The trauma physician in the emergency room sees that Suzanne’s left leg has been nearly amputated in the wreck and works to stop the bleeding.
-In emergency surgery, the orthopedic surgeon determines that Suzanne’s leg cannot be saved and completes the amputation.
-Her other lacerations are stitched up and her left arm and shoulder immobilized with a cast.
+The trauma physician in the emergency room saw that Suzanne’s left leg had been nearly amputated in the wreck and worked to stop the bleeding.
+In emergency surgery, the orthopedic surgeon determined that Suzanne’s leg could not be saved so he completed the amputation.
+Her other lacerations were stitched up and her left arm and shoulder were immobilized with a cast.

-Suzanne’s hospital bills and her lost wages will be covered by her employer’s workers compensation insurance, but who will compensate this young woman for the grief over her sudden disfigurement?
-How will she do her job without a leg?
-Suzanne and her husband are understandably devastated by the horrible consequences they face even though Suzanne did nothing wrong.
+Suzanne’s hospital bills and her lost wages would be covered by her employer’s workers’ compensation insurance, but who would compensate this young woman for her grief over her sudden disfigurement?
+How would she do her job without a leg?
+Suzanne and her husband were understandably devastated by the horrible consequences they faced even though Suzanne did nothing wrong.

-After a few days, Troy calls an Atlanta personal injury lawyer who agrees to meet with the couple at the hospital.
+After a few days, Troy called an experienced Georgia personal injury law firm and spoke with an lawyer who agreed to meet with the couple at the hospital.

-Suzanne will claim pain and suffering for her damages and her loss as well as costs for medical care.
-Worker’s compensation will cover some of this.
-She will be compensated by the worker’s compensation insurance for the loss of her leg according to a schedule or list of values given to various body parts by the insurance industry.
-This value is a conservative one that will be adjusted to reflect Suzanne’s young age.
+It was determined that Suzanne would claim pain and suffering for her damages and her loss as well as costs for medical care.
+Workers’ compensation would cover some of this.
+She would be compensated by the workers’ compensation insurance for the loss of her leg according to a schedule or list of values given to various body parts by the insurance industry.
+The value was a conservative one, adjusted to reflect Suzanne’s young age.

-Suzanne and Troy agree with their attorney that their losses are greater than what worker’s compensation insurance is likely to offer them.
-They decide to sue the negligent truck driver and his company in an additional action.
-They understand that the worker’s compensation insurance company may claim a portion of their settlement in this action according to the Subrogation Lien they have.
+Suzanne and Troy agreed with their attorney that their losses were greater than what workers’ compensation insurance was likely to offer them.
+They decided to sue the negligent truck driver and his company in an additional action.
+They understood that the workers’ compensation insurance company might attempt to assert a claim to a portion of their settlement (a subrogation lien).

 “I was very pleased with The Millar Law Firm, LLC!
 They were very professional and handled my case in a timely manner.
 One thing I really liked about the firm was that they gave me right expectation and was very honest.
 I was very pleased with the way they kept in contact with me.
 I was well advised and kept informed during the case.
 I would suggest that if you want an attorney who will be honest and go after your claim or case, choose The Millar Law Firm, LLC.”– Anthony Love